CeleritasCelery/coredumped/content/post/building-an-emacs-lisp-vm-in-rust.md

 ### Have a comment? {#have-a-comment}

-View the discussion on [Reddit](https://www.reddit.com/r/emacs/comments/qcus3f/building_an_emacs_lisp_virtual_machine_in_rust/?utm_source=share&utm_medium=web2x&context=3), [Hacker News](https://news.ycombinator.com/item?id=29038140), or send me an [email](mailto:troy.hinckley@dabrev.com)
+Join the [discussion](https://discu.eu/?q=https%3A%2F%2Fcoredumped.dev%2F2021%2F10%2F21%2Fbuilding-an-emacs-lisp-vm-in-rust%2F), or send me an [email](mailto:troy.hinckley@dabrev.com)

-[^fn:1]: As an added bonus converting between objects can be a no-op with the [arbitrary_enum_discriminant](https://github.com/rust-lang/rust/issues/60553) feature that was set to make it into 1.56.
-Unfortunately this was [recently reverted](https://github.com/rust-lang/rust/pull/89884).
+[^fn:1]: As an added bonus converting between objects can be a no-op with the [arbitrary_enum_discriminant](https://github.com/rust-lang/rust/issues/60553) feature that was [released with Rust 1.66](https://blog.rust-lang.org/2022/12/15/Rust-1.66.0.html#explicit-discriminants-on-enums-with-fields).
-[^fn:2]: For an example of how subtle UB can happen with enums see [this crossbeam issue](https://github.com/crossbeam-rs/crossbeam/issues/748).
-[^fn:3]: This [issue](https://github.com/rust-lang/rust/issues/50133) shows how a seemingly innocent blanket implementation in the core can break a bunch of generics for all users due to no specialization.
+[^fn:2]: This [issue](https://github.com/rust-lang/rust/issues/50133) shows how a seemingly innocent blanket implementation in the core can break a bunch of generics for all users due to no specialization.
-[^fn:4]: LLVM has support for this, but is has not been moved into Rust yet.
+[^fn:3]: LLVM has support for this, but is has not been moved into Rust yet.
-[^fn:5]: That is, so long as you don't use a trigger phrase like "unsafe code" or "this works fine in C".
+[^fn:4]: That is, so long as you don't use a trigger phrase like "unsafe code" or "this works fine in C".
-[^fn:6]: Some functional languages do have invariants around immutability, but they often use mutability under the hood.
+[^fn:5]: Some functional languages do have invariants around immutability, but they often use mutability under the hood.
-[^fn:7]: I saw some claims that using threaded dispatch in CPython brought a 10-20% improvement, but I didn't see benchmarks.
+[^fn:6]: I saw some claims that using threaded dispatch in CPython brought a 10-20% improvement, but I didn't see benchmarks.